tgm-labs/scripts/ssl/README.md

 ## Introduction

 This script automates the setup and management of a reverse proxy configuration using Nginx and Certbot.
-It allows you to easily configure multiple domains and subdomains with SSL support, routing traffic to different containers based on domain and port configurations.
+It simplifies configuring multiple domains and subdomains with SSL support, routing traffic to different containers based on domain and port configurations.
+Additionally, it includes functionality to update Cloudflare IP addresses for enhanced security.

 ## Features